The software I use to create board schematics and layouts is Eagle CAD.

 Start an Eagle project by creating a Project and adding a description in the Eagle’s Control Panel.

 Always create a schematic frame first (frames-library.lbr) and position it to (0,0) coordinates (depicted by the black cross.)
-The frame will determine the paper size if you decide to print it, so chose a letter sized frame.
+The frame will determine the paper size if you decide to print it, so choose a letter-sized frame.
 Frames also have coordinates along the edges which are used when pins and busses connect to different pages.
-There is also a nice summary box on the frame’s bottom where you can add the project name, date and the likes.
+There is also a nice summary box on the frame’s bottom where you can add the project name, date, and the likes.

 If you want to, you could draw your own frame (command, “frame”).